TurkeyOfficial Name: Republic of Turkey

 Crime: Overall street crime in Turkey is low; however, you should use the same precautions you would take in the United States.
 The following types of crime have been reported in Turkey:

-- Common street crimes, such as pick pocketing, purse snatching, and mugging.
-Often the crime is preceded by some sort of diversion such as an argument, a fight, or someone bumping into their target.
+- Pick-pocketing, purse snatching, and mugging.
 Carry only necessary items when in tourist areas.
 Carry a copy of your passport and visa with you, and leave your U.S. passport in your hotel safe.

 - Residential crime occurs more often in major cities, with criminals targeting ground floor apartments for theft.

-- Sexual assault usually occurs while visiting Turkish baths (hamams) or spas or when traveling alone at night.
+- Sexual assault has occurred in Turkish baths (hamams) or spas, in taxis, and when traveling alone at night.
 Assaults involving date rape drugs have also been reported.

-- Confidence schemes in which con artists trick travelers into ordering food or drinks at a restaurant and then give them a bill with incredibly high prices occur.
-If travelers refuse to pay, they are threatened with violence and forcibly taken to an ATM.
-When dining out, patronize well-established restaurants.
-Always ask to see a menu with prices before ordering anything.
+- Confidence schemes occur where travelers are tricked into ordering food or drinks at a restaurant, and then are charged incredibly high prices.
+Patronize well-established restaurants and ask to see a menu with prices before ordering anything.

 - Scams are common in Turkey, particularly internet scams involving people who met online.
-Communication carries on for several months until one person (usually the one purportedly in Turkey) alleges to be injured and in the hospital, goes missing, or is often times at the airport with a customs or immigration issue.
 Typically, the person in Turkey asks the other person to wire large sums of money to provide financial assistance.
 Do not send money to someone you have never met in person.
+Exercise due diligence when purchasing jewelry, rugs, or real estate.
 See the Department of State and the FBI pages for information on scams.
-You should also exercise due diligence when purchasing jewelry, rugs, and real estate in Turkey.
-For more information regarding real estate, please visit the Turkish Ministry of Foreign Affairs guidance for foreigners webpage.
-Please carefully research property in order to ensure that everything is legal and you are not being overcharged.

-- Hitchhiking is not common in Turkey and is not recommended, especially for females traveling alone.
+- Hitchhiking is neither common nor recommended, especially for lone females.

-We urge U.S. citizen victims of sexual assault to contact the U.S. Embassy or closest Consulate.
+Victims of Crime: We urge U.S. citizen victims of sexual assault to contact the U.S. Embassy or closest consulate.

 See our webpage on help for U.S. victims of crime overseas.